gazebosim/sdf_tutorials/specify_pose/proposal.md

 `{xyz} {rpy}`, where `{xyz}` is a 3-tuple representing translation (in meters) and `{rpy}` is a 3-tuple representing rotation (in radians).

-When writing models, there are two drawbacks to this representation: (1) it is sometimes hard to visually separate translation from rotation and (2) specifying rotation in radians adds overhead when hand-crafting models because the author must specify common degree values (e.g. 30, 45, 60, 90 degrees) in radians, and authors may use different precisions in different circumstances.
+When writing models, there are two drawbacks to this representation:
+(1) specifying rotation in radians adds overhead when hand-crafting models because the author must specify common degree values (e.g. 30, 45, 60, 90 degrees) in radians, and authors may use different precisions in different circumstances, and, at a lower priority, (2) it is sometimes hard to visually separate translation from rotation.

-This proposal intends to resolve on point (1) by structuring the pose as `//pose/translation` and `//pose/rotation`, and point (2) by adding `//pose/rotation/@type` where degrees can be specified.
+This proposal intends to resolve on point (1) by adding `//pose/rotation/@type` where degrees can be specified, and *could* address point by structuring the element differently (see below).

 ## Document summary